mrmans0n/compose-rules/docs/rules.md

 ### Do not use MutableState as a parameter

-This practice also follows on from the 'Hoist all the things' item above.
-When using `MutableState<T>` in a @Composable function signature as a parameter, this is promoting joint ownership over a state between a component and its user.
+Using `MutableState<T>` as a parameter promotes shared ownership of state between a component and its caller.

-Instead, if possible, consider making the component stateless and concede the state change to the caller.
-If mutation of the parent’s owned property is required in the component, consider creating a ComponentState class with the domain specific meaningful field that is backed by `mutableStateOf(...)`.
+Instead, make the component stateless and let the caller handle state changes.
+If the component needs to mutate the parent's property, consider creating a `ComponentState` class with a domain-specific field backed by `mutableStateOf(...)`.

-When a component accepts MutableState as a parameter, it gains the ability to change it.
-This results in the split ownership of the state, and the usage side that owns the state now has no control over how and when it will be changed from within the component’s implementation.
+When a component accepts `MutableState` as a parameter, it can change it at will.
+This splits state ownership, and the caller loses control over how and when the state changes.

 More info: [Compose API guidelines](https://android.googlesource.com/platform/frameworks/support/+/androidx-main/compose/docs/compose-component-api-guidelines.md#mutablestate_t_as-a-parameter)